cockpit-project/cockpit/doc/protocol.md

 this payload type:

  * "unix": Open a channel with the given unix socket.
+ * "port": Open a channel with the given TCP port on localhost.
+ * "address": Open a channel that communicates with the given address instead of localhost.
+This can be an IP address or a valid host name.
+To use this option you must also specify a port.
  * "batch": Batches data coming from the stream in blocks of at least this size.
 This is not a guarantee.
 After a short timeout the data will be sent even if the data doesn't match the batch size.
 Defaults to zero.